-- To make recommendations to the chancellor for the appointment and retention of the president following input by students, faculty, staff and alumni. - To make recommendations to the chancellor for the dismissal of the president. - To assist the president in developing proper relations and understanding between the institution and its programs and the public, in order to serve the interests and needs of both. - To review and provide input to the president pertaining to policies and procedures governing the use of institutional facilities and property. - To approve schools and academic programs. - To review and approve the recommendations of the president pertaining to annual operating and capital budget requirements for forwarding to the board. - To review and approve recommendations for charges for tuition, and to approve room and board and other fees except student activity fees and any fees related to the provision of contracted health services. - To review contracts and purchases negotiated or awarded by the president, including any contract or purchase reports, with or without competitive bidding and all contracts for consultative services entered by the president. - To represent the institution at official functions of the Commonwealth. - To take such other action as may be necessary to effectuate the powers and duties herein delegated. - In accordance with the evaluation procedure established by the board each council shall conduct an evaluation of the president and forward the results of that evaluation with recommendation to the chancellor for submission to the board. - By resolution adopted by the council to authorize campus police who have completed firearms training in accordance with 53 Pa.C.S. § 2167(a) (relating to police training) to carry firearms in the course of duty for any institution whose campus police are authorized to carry firearms on the effective date of this paragraph, the authority to carry firearms shall remain in effect unless the council by resolution dissolves such authority.
+- 1. To make recommendations to the Chancellor for the appointment, or dismissal of the president following consultation with students, faculty, and alumni. - To assist the president in developing proper relations and understanding between the institution and its programs and the public, in order to serve the interests and needs of both. - 3.
+To review and approve the recommendations of the president as to standards for the admission, discipline, and expulsion of students. - 4.
+To review and approve the recommendations of the president pertaining to policies and procedures governing the use of institutional facilities and property. - 5.
+To approve schools and academic programs. - 6.
+To review and approve the recommendations of the president pertaining to annual operating and capital budget requirements for forwarding to the Board of Governors. - 7.
+To review and approve charges for room and board and other fees except student activity fees. - 8.
+To conduct an annual physical inspection of facilities and make recommendations regarding maintenance and construction to the Board of Governors. - 9.
+To review and approve all contracts and purchases negotiated or awarded by the president with or without competitive bidding and all contracts for consultative services entered by the president. - 10.
+To represent the institution at official functions of the Commonwealth. - 11.
+To take such other action as may be necessary to effectuate the powers and duties herein delegated. - 12.
+In accordance with the evaluation procedure by the Board of Governors, each council shall conduct an evaluation of the president and forward the results of that evaluation with recommendation to the Chancellor for submission to the Board of Governors. - 13.
+By resolution adopted by the council to authorize campus police who have completed firearms training in accordance with 53 Pa.
+C.S. §2167 (a) (relating to police training) to carry firearms in the course of duty for any institution whose campus police are authorized to carry firearms on the effective date of this paragraph, the authority to carry firearms shall remain in effect unless the council by resolution dissolves such authority.

-THE ROLES OF TRUSTEES: A DEEPER DIVE
+THE ROLES OF TRUSTEES: AN OVERVIEW